Vulpecula OB1

 Vulpecula OB1 is an OB association in which a batch of massive stars are being born.
 It was first identified by W. W. Morgan et al. (1953).
 The association is located in the Orion Arm about 7,500 light-years away from the Sun.
 Nebulae that are contained in this association include NGC 6820 and NGC 6823, plus Sharpless 2-88.

+Vul OB1 contains nearly 100 OB-stars and over 800 young stellar objects.
+The association is about 100 parsec long and formed homogeneously.
+The YSOs exist as two populations, one population that represent isolated YSOs and another population that follows the infrared nebulosity.
+The YSO population is high around Sharpless 2-86, Sh 2-87, Sh 2-88, the compact HII-regions and other star clusters like Cr404.
+This is suspected to be caused by triggered star-formation.
+The OB-stars sculpt many of the pillar-like structures in this region.